Verona Borough Police Department, Pennsylvania

 Add to My HeroesJoseph Paul Zanella

-Police Officer Joseph Zanella was shot and killed when he stopped a jail escapee in a stolen car at the intersection of Allegheny River Boulevard and Plum Street in Oakmont Borough.
+Patrolman Joseph Zanella was shot and killed when he stopped a jail escapee in a stolen car at the intersection of Allegheny River Boulevard and Plum Street in Oakmont Borough.

 The suspect had escaped a week earlier from the Allegheny County Work House, where he was awaiting sentence for raping a 17-year-old girl.
-Soon after he killed Officer Zanella, the suspect abandoned his car in a department store parking lot in LeVale, Maryland.
+Soon after he killed Patrolman Zanella, the suspect abandoned his car in a department store parking lot in LeVale, Maryland.
 Later a 21-year-old woman and her 2-year-old daughter, who had been shopping at that store, were reported missing.
 The suspect told the police that he kidnapped and killed them.
 He said he left their bodies in Ohio and Kansas.
 He was never charged with their murders.
 The woman and her daughter were never found.
 He was recaptured in Iowa three weeks later.

-The suspect was convicted of murdering Officer Zanella and sent to Western Penitentiary.
+The suspect was convicted of murdering Patrolman Zanella and sent to Western Penitentiary.
 On December 10, 1973, the suspect, along with three other inmates, attacked and beat to death Captain Walter Peterson of the Pennsylvania Department of Corrections.
 On December 6, 1978, the suspect hanged himself in his cell.

 Bio